Answered By: Paige Mann Last Updated: Oct 02, 2019 Views: 145

-- For students this means being able to access online, scholarly literature without having to pay fees for a single article or pay tuition to afford access with a myRedlands username and password.
+- For students this means being able to access online, scholarly literature without having to pay fees for a single article or pay a higher tuition that affords access to scholarly literature using your myRedlands username and password.

 - For alumni this means not losing access to online, scholarly literature once you've graduated.